clbrge/ethers-svelte/README.md

   )
 ```

-`svelte-ethers-store` will automatically update the stores when the network or
+`ethers-svelte` will automatically update the stores when the network or
 accounts change and remove listeners at disconnection.

-:exclamation: previous version of `svelte-ethers-store` were using a special
-method `setBrowserProvider`.
-The former naming still works but will be
-removed in later versions.
-Please update your code!

 ### Connection with non injected EIP-1193 providers